 God is with you in this new territory.
 And He’s with me.
 That new venture is going just fine.

 What verse(s) do you like to go to when God gives you new territory?
 What new venture has God laid on your heart?
+Will you use these tips to be strong and courageous?
 Share in the comments below, and I will lift you up in prayer.